rmSeanDarcy/simulating_association/INSTALL.md

 conda env create -f homework4.yaml conda activate homework4

-### 3. !VERY IMPORTANT!
-Change the workdir in 'config.yaml' to your working directory!!!
+### 3. !!!VERY IMPORTANT!!!
+Change the workdir in 'config.yaml' to your working directory
-workdir: "/your/path/workdir/here"
+# -> workdir: "/your/path/workdir/here"
 # This is an oversight on my part and I should make all of this independent of setting working dirs
 # I would have had to change a lot of my code, but relative paths is the way to go!!!